steffenfritz/FileTrove/README.md

 - Click 📂 next to any path to open the containing directory in the local file browser
 - Light and dark theme, toggle in the navigation bar

-### Building
+### Installation

-`webftrove` is not included in the standard distribution bundle and must be built from source:
+`webftrove` is included in the release packages (`.deb` for Linux, `.tar.gz` for macOS).
+No separate build step is needed — just use the binary from the release bundle.

+To build from source instead:

 ```sh
 git clone https://github.com/steffenfritz/FileTrove.git